-- kk) principles of flight; and Radiotelephony - II) communication procedures and phraseology; action to be taken in case of communication failure.
+kk) principles of flight; and Radiotelephony

+ll) communication procedures and phraseology; action to be taken in case of communication failure.

-- 2.14.1.3.1 The applicant shall have demonstrated all the competencies of the adapted competency model approved by the Licensing Authority at the level required, to act as remote pilot in command of an RPAS operation within the appropriate category of RPA and associated RPS. - 2.14.1.3.2 If the privileges of the remote pilot are to be exercised on a multi-engined RPA, the applicant shall have demonstrated the ability to operate under IFR with degraded propulsion capabilities
+- (1) No person shall act as remote pilot in command unless he has demonstrated all the competencies of the adapted competency model approved by the Authority at the level required, to act as remote pilot in command of an RPAS operation within the appropriate category of RPA and associated RPS. - (2) If the privileges of the remote pilot are to be exercised on a multi-engined RPA, the applicant shall have demonstrated the ability to operate under IFR with degraded propulsion capabilities